trampgeek/moodle-qtype_coderunner/Readme.md

     {"enable_in_editor": false}

 The underlying serialisation is then displayed as raw JSON text.
-If data is to be entered into the HTML fields, it must be of the form

-    {"<fieldName>": "<fieldValueList>",...}

-where fieldValueList is a list of all the values to be assigned to the fields with the given name, in document order.
-For complex UIs it is easiest to turn off validate on save, save the question, preview it, enter the right answers into all fields, type CTRL-ALT-M to switch off the UI and expose the serialisation, then copy that serialisation back into the author form.
+In this case editing the answer and answer preload text is difficult; the easiest approach is to save the question, preview it, enter the right answers into all fields, type CTRL-ALT-M to switch off the UI and expose the serialisation, then copy that serialisation back into the author form.
 But this rigmarole is only necessary when you need to use Twig within the answer or sample answer,